modelscope/FunASR/docs/community_growth_20k.md

 # FunASR Ecosystem Growth Plan: +20,000 GitHub Stars

 Baseline on 2026-06-27: the FunASR ecosystem repositories had 31,224 combined GitHub stars.
-The next target is earning 20,000 additional stars across the ecosystem by 2026-09-30, reaching 51,224+ combined stars through better onboarding, stronger proof, and repeatable launches.
+The next target is earning more than 20,000 additional stars across the ecosystem by 2026-09-30, reaching at least 51,225 combined stars through better onboarding, stronger proof, and repeatable launches.

 This plan focuses on useful adoption work rather than vanity marketing: if more users can install, evaluate, deploy, and share FunASR successfully, stars follow naturally.